Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/CAVv.md

 That being said, we would like to reiterate that the primary contribution is theoretical and the numerical experiments are meant to illustrate the theory.
 Furthermore, planar attractors are diffeomorphic to $R^2$ do not conform to the assumptions on normally hyperbolic invariant manifolds, since $R^2$ isn't compact.
 There are suitable generalizations of this theory to noncompact manifolds, but we do not pursue them since they require more refined tools, which would only obscure the point that we are trying to make.
-We would also like to point out that we assume that the brain is bounded and hence expect its dynamics to be describable by a compact manifold.
+We would also like to point out that we assume that neural activity is bounded, due to e.g. energy constraints, and hence focusing on the compact manifold case is natural.
-Similarly, approximations of planar attractors are diffeomorphic to $[0,1]\times[0,1]$ are also excluded since they’re an example of a **manifold with corners**.
+Regarding approximations of planar attractors are diffeomorphic to $[0,1]\times[0,1]$, please note that they too violate the assumptions of Theorem 1.
+Such objects are **manifolds with corners**, for a discussion see Lang's Differential Manifolds Ch II section 4.

 > The authors have only qualitatively characterized the variations in the topologies of the networks.
 It is perhaps possible to quantitatively characterize this by using Dynamical Similarity Analysis [1] on various trained networks.